yereverluvinunclebert/GDID-Tester/README.md

 * The Read GDID button will allow you to read the GDID that currently exists within the registry at the above key.

 * The Generate button will allow you to test automatic removal by generating a unique 64bit (16char), a completely random GDID.
 The automatic replacement can also be tested.

+* The View log will open the change log text file to show the dates and times that the GDID has been changed, either by remote modification or by local auto-generation using this tool.

 * The Dismiss button closes the utility.